yshashi/InterviewHelper/README.md

 # Interview Helper

-A comprehensive platform for Angular interview preparation, featuring in-depth explanations, practical examples, and best practices.
+A comprehensive platform for Interview preparation, featuring in-depth explanations, practical examples, and best practices.
 Built with Astro and TailwindCSS.

 ## Features